List of characters in Dark: Egon Tiedemann

 Egon Tiedemann (portrayed by Christian Pätzold) is the father of Claudia and Silja Tiedemann, the (ex-)husband of Doris Tiedemann and a police chief inspector.
 In 1954, Egon has an affair with Hannah Kahnwald and impregnates her.
 Hannah initially intends on getting an abortion but backs out last minute; she travels to 1987 and in 1988 gives birth to Egon's daughter Silja.
 In 1987, during a physical altercation with Claudia, Egon falls backwards and hits his head on a table; Claudia begins to call an ambulance, but remembers a conversation she had with her older self in which she was told that she must make sacrifices so that Regina can live, and hangs up.
 Egon, therefore, bleeds to death.

 Hanno Tauber / Noah

 Hanno Tauber (portrayed by Mark Waschke) is a dedicated follower of Sic Mundus who, on Adam's instructions, poses as a priest in Winden and kidnaps young children to be used in time travel experiments.
 He is, later, revealed to be the son of Bartosz and Silja Tiedemann.
 After the apocalypse, Noah marries Elisabeth Doppler and in 2041 she gives birth to their daughter, Charlotte.
 Shortly after this, Charlotte is kidnapped by an older version of herself and taken back to 1971; Noah, however, believes that Jonas and Claudia are to blame for the kidnapping of Charlotte.
 As Charlotte would go on to give birth to her own mother, Elisabeth, this means that Noah is married to his own granddaughter.

 The Unknown

 The Unknown

 The Unknown (portrayed by Jakob Diehl, Claude Heinrich and Hans Diehl) is the son of Jonas Kahnwald and Martha Nielsen.
+He always appears alongside his older and younger self, all of whom are easily distinguished by their cleft lip.